Funky Smell Inside Your Home? It Could Be Coming From Your Drainage System

 When was the last time the drain was used?

-Each drain in your home should have a drain trap shaped like a “P” or “U” underneath it.
-The water trapped in this area helps prevent the escape of unpleasant odors.
-If the water in the trap evaporates, and the trap becomes dry, foul smells may arise from the drain.
+Under each drain in the home should be a drain trap in the shape of a “P” or “U.” The water trapped in this area helps stop smells from coming back up.
+If the water evaporates and the trap is dry, smells could start to come up the drain.

-To fix this issue, run cold water down the drain for around three minutes and turn it off.
-The odor should dissipate now that the water is back in the drain trap.
+If this is the case, simply run cold water down the drain for about three minutes and shut it off.
+The smell should now be gone since water is back inside the drain trap.

 Are the air vents blocked?

-If you have used all the drains in your home recently, and there are no gurgling sounds coming from the drain, the unpleasant odors may result from a blocked air vent.
-In most houses, specific vents draw noxious gases up the pipes and release them through the openings on the roof.
+If you have recently used all the drains in the home, and there are no gurgling sounds coming up the drain, then the smells might stem from a blocked air vent.
+Most homes have special vents that draw foul-smelling gases up the pipes and release them through the pipes’ openings on the roof.

 Do you have a garbage disposal or put other food down the drains in your kitchen?

-It can be tempting to dispose of a variety of food waste down the sink if you have a garbage disposal.
-Even without a garbage disposal, you may pour hot grease or push small food particles through the drain cover.
+If you have a garbage disposal, it can be very tempting to put a wide range of food waste down the sink.
+Even if you don’t have a garbage disposal, you may pour hot grease or push small food particles through the drain cover.

-Grease and food particles can cling to the pipe’s inner walls, and as bacteria break down the waste and emit gases over time, the kitchen sink can emit an unpleasant odor because the grease and food are essentially decaying.
+Grease and food particles can stick to the inside of the pipe’s walls.
+Over time, as the bacteria are breaking down the waste and releasing gases, it will stink up the kitchen sink because the grease and food are essentially rotting.

 How to Get Rid of the Smell

-Sometimes, when the chemicals come into contact with the bacteria in the drain lines, they may cause a chemical reaction that releases harmful gases up the drain.
-As a result, let’s explore some safer and more effective ways to eliminate the unpleasant odors emanating from your home’s drain pipes.
+In some cases, when the chemicals mix with the bacteria in the drain lines, it can cause a chemical reaction and release harmful gases back up the drain.
+That being said, let’s look at some better ways to get rid of the foul smells coming from the drain pipes in your home.

-Removing the drain traps from under-sink areas and cleaning them is a simple task.
-Prepare a bucket of dish soap that effectively cuts through grease, then immerse the drain trap in the solution and let it soak for about 20 minutes.
+• Clean the Drain Traps: It is easy to remove the drain traps from most under-sink areas and clean them.
+Mix in a bucket a dish soap that cuts through grease.
+Drop the drain trap into the bucket and let it soak for about 20 minutes.

-After soaking the drain trap in the bucket of dish soap and water for about 20 minutes, insert a small cloth and push it out from the other end.
-You can also use a toothbrush to help remove any debris or grease that may have accumulated.
-Once most of the debris has been removed, rinse the drain trap thoroughly with cool water and put it back in place.
+Next, take a small cloth and push it through the drain trap and pull it back out the other side.
+You can also use a toothbrush to help remove caked-on debris and grease.
+Once most of the debris has been removed from the inside of the pipe, rinse the drain trap in cool water and reinstall it.

-Then, pour about a quarter cup of vinegar down the drain, and you should hear the reaction between the two ingredients.
-Wait for about twenty minutes before running cool water down the drain for approximately three minutes.
+Start off by putting baking soda down the drain.
+For most bathroom drains, one to two tablespoons is sufficient.
+Next, pour about a quarter cup of vinegar down the drain.
+You should hear the foaming reaction when the vinegar comes into contact with the baking soda.
+Wait about twenty minutes, and then run cool water down the drain for about three minutes.

-If the odor persists and cannot be eliminated, it is recommended to seek help from a professional plumber.
-In some cases, the debris inside the pipe walls can be so thick that it requires professional cleaning.
-In other instances, the drainage system lines may have absorbed the odors, particularly if they are made of PVC or PEX materials, and may need to be replaced.
-Replacing old PVC and PEX pipes with new ones can eliminate the unpleasant smells.
+In other cases, the drainage system lines could have absorbed odors, especially if they are PVC or PEX type lines, and need to be replaced.
+Replacing older PVC and PEX pipes with new ones will get rid of the foul smells.

-If you need help identifying the cause of unpleasant smells from your drain lines, cleaning your drain lines, or any other plumbing services, you can contact MET Plumbing & Air Conditioning today at 281-603-9949.
+For assistance in troubleshooting and determining the cause of funky smells coming from your drain lines, drain line cleaning, and other plumbing services, please feel free to contact MET Plumbing & Air Conditioning at 281-599-3336 today!